openthread/ot-docs/site/en/codelabs/openthread-border-router-nat64/index.lab.md

 ### What you'll build

-In this codelab, you are going to set up a OpenThread Border Router and a Thread device, then enable and verify communication between Thread devices and IPv4 hosts on the Internet via OpenThread Border Router.
+In this codelab, you are going to set up a OpenThread Border Router (OTBR) and a Thread device, then enable and verify communication between Thread devices and IPv4 hosts on the Internet via OpenThread Border Router.

 ### What you'll learn